Kyogirante/RoundPictureDemo/README.md

-This is Demo, bitmap draw bitmap to rounded corners bitmap.
+This is Demo, bitmap be drawed bitmap to rounded corners bitmap.